ucsc/news-archives/source/_posts/1999-06-02-parking-structure.md

 ---
 layout: post
-title: UCSC completes final parking garage EIR
+title: UC Santa Cruz Completes Final EIR On Parking Structure; Project Goes Before Board Of Regents July 16
 author: Elizabeth Irwin
 ---

-## UC Santa Cruz Completes Final EIR On Parking Structure; Project Goes Before Board Of Regents July 16

-### Planning Document Includes New Mitigation Measure In Response To Public Concern About Project
+**Planning Document Includes New Mitigation Measure In Response To Public Concern About Project**

 SANTA CRUZ, CA--The final environmental impact report on a proposed parking structure at UC Santa Cruz, completed and distributed to local public agencies today, incorporates a new mitigation measure in response to concerns expressed about the project during the public comment period this past spring.